Once your home university has nominated you and Cattolica has received the nomination, you will receive a link to the online application.

 Please note that non-European students can request an early exam session in December/May.

-When am I expected to come over to Italy for the beginning of my exchange/study abroad period?
+When am I expected to come to Italy for the beginning of my exchange/study abroad period?

 Università Cattolica organizes two Orientation Events at the beginning of each semester.

-The first orientation event is compulsory if you decided to take the Pre-session Intensive Italian Language Course, to enrol in the Internship Program.
+The first orientation event is compulsory if you enrolled in the Pre-session Intensive Italian Language Course or the Study Abroad Impact Lab.

-A specific e-mail informing on the orientation dates and asking for your attendance is sent out before your departure from home country/university.
-Please be sure to answer back indicating your preference otherwise you will not receive the detailed program of the orientation.
+A specific email informing on the orientation dates and asking for your attendance is sent out before your departure from home country/university.
+Please be sure to RSVP to ensure you receive the detailed programme of the orientation.

 Visa and Permit of stay

-If you do not have a European passport or European citizenship a VISA for study reason is required.
-Upon completion and confirmation of enrolment at Cattolica, students are notified by an email asking to enter the Enrolment portal where they can download their Amdission letters (1 in Italian and 1 in English).
+If you do not have a European passport or European citizenship, a VISA for study reasons is required.
+Upon completion and confirmation of enrolment at Cattolica, students are notified by an email asking to enter the Enrolment portal where they can download their Admission letters (1 in Italian and 1 in English).
+Students should use the Admission letter when requesting the VISA.

 How can I obtain a VISA to come to Italy?

-Students have to consult and follow the procedures explained at this page on the webiste: Post admission for non-EU students.
+Students should consult and follow the procedures explained at this page on the webiste: Post admission for non-EU students.

 What is the Permit of Stay?